Geology encompasses all studies of Earth processes and is

 PROGRAM LEVEL OUTCOMES

-Upon completion of a Geology course:
+Upon completion of a Geology course students will be able to:

 COURSES OFFERED IN GEOLOGY